life-itself/web3/notes/collective-action-problems-and-climate-change.md

     * "Let others do the costly things that need to be done to ensure the upkeep of the commons."
     * If enough people stop contributing, the good disappears.
     * Rufus’s book [‘The Open Revolution’](https://openrevolution.net/) is an extensive exploration of the internet economy, public goods, and the free-rider problem.
-  * A lot of attention is being payed to this problem by people within the [web3](../concepts/web3.md) space through things like quadratic voting, DAOs, however these don't really seem to be dealing with the issue of what to do if people aren't contributing.
+  * A lot of attention is being paid to this problem by people within the [web3](../concepts/web3.md) space through things like quadratic voting, DAOs, however these don't really seem to be dealing with the issue of what to do if people aren't contributing.
   * The mechanisms we currently have in our society to address this problem have been developed over thousands of years, eg if we don't pay our taxes we go to jail, and generally the way it is achieved is that someone or some body enforces this contribution, eg the state.
     *   Rufus's book goes into detail into mechanisms for funding software, goods, information, movies, music.
 We also have examples of funding informational public goods at a large scale, and efforts around the environment.
 Governments spend billions, trillions in combination, a year on international research and development.
 All of modern medical science, all of modern mathematics was publicly funded in some way by governments or through other mechanisms.
 So we have got examples of solutions to the collective action problem - most done via states.
 It of course comes with some oppressive characteristics, eg the state can compel you to pay taxes, but we haven't really found a mechanism better than that
   * There are often visions of [libertarian](../concepts/libertarianism.md) solutions to the collective action problem, completely voluntary solutions.
 And such solutions would be great but they don't seem to exist: we charge people to use swimming pools and we build walls around them to limit access to those who have paid or those who have access by virtue of having contributed to the building of the swimming pool for example.